-The Coordinated Crisis Response (CCR) provides comprehensive, wrap-around crisis services to victims of domestic violence, sexual assault, stalking, and human trafficking.
-The CCR offers the following wrap-around services to individuals escaping violence:
+The Samaritan House 24-hour crisis hotline provides comprehensive, wrap-around crisis services to victims of domestic violence, sexual assault, stalking and human trafficking.
+This resource offers the following services to individuals escaping violence:

-Trained Hotline Counselors are available 24/7 on our crisis hotline for individuals affected by violence.
+Trained professionals are available 24/7 on our crisis hotline for individuals affected by violence.

 Services focus on providing crisis intervention and emotional support to callers in crisis, including safety planning, information, and referrals.

 Emergency shelter is available for victims of domestic violence, sexual assault, human trafficking, and stalking.

 Intake coordinators will work with victims of domestic violence, sexual assault, human trafficking, and stalking, and their family members/friends to provide support, information, and advocacy.
 Information regarding medical care, law enforcement, and magistrate/courts accompaniment for protective orders is also available.
 Our hotline staff are able to walk victims of violence through the process of safely planning to leave an abuser.